Vladimir Nabokov

 Dieter E. Zimmer Prize for Best Postgraduate Work on Nabokov

-Awarded annually, to the best work on Nabokov done at the graduate (but pre-ABD) level in 2023 and 2024.
+Awarded annually, to the best work on Nabokov done at the graduate (but pre-ABD) level; this year covers fall 2024 and spring 2025.
 Graduate-course essays and Master's theses encouraged.
 Master's theses will be accepted up to a maximum of 40 000 words.
 Doctoral-dissertation chapters or accepted-for-publication essays do not qualify for this prize.
 Value $1500.

 Named in honor of German Nabokov scholar, translator, and editor Dieter E. Zimmer.